 There are no exceptions to these pet regulations for carried pets (in arms, carriers, strollers, backpacks, etc.) in the areas of the park where pets are not allowed.

 These regulations protect both pets and wildlife from disease and each other.
 The National Park Service has prohibited pets on trails for many years.
-In particular, dogs chase wildlife, pollute water sources, and can become defensive and dangerous in unfamiliar surroundings.
-Pet owners have the burden to assure their pet does not damage the park values for others in those areas where pets are allowed.
+In particular, some pets chase wildlife, pollute water sources, and can become defensive and dangerous in unfamiliar surroundings.
+Wildlife can become aggressive in the presence of pets.
+Where pets are allowed, please give wildlife extra space if you have your pet with you.
+Remember the smaller creatures too!
+Keep your pets out of meadows.
+Nesting birds and rodents are hidden in meadow grasses.
+Pet owners have the burden to ensure their pet does not damage the park values for others in those areas where pets are allowed.

 Wildlife can pose a threat to pets in Yosemite, both directly and indirectly.
 Keeping your pet attended and on a six-foot leash as well as fully vaccinated will reduce the chances of injury or disease.
 Rabies and distemper have been detected in park wildlife.

 Dogs classified as service animals are individually trained to perform a specific task that assists a person with a disability.
 Service dogs are legally permitted anywhere that visitors can go.
 Learn more about requirements for service animals.
 Emotional support, therapy, and companion animals, as well as service animals in training, are not service animals and must abide by all pet regulations.